Information about Norwegian Fjord Horses

 • Idle Fjord minds are the devil's workshop

 If Fjords aren't busy eating or sleeping, they're going to be busy looking for entertainment ... some more that others!
-A buddy (or herd) and room to interact can address much of that drive, but if the humans don't provide adequate natural stimulation, it's common for a Fjord to observe how latches work, and then let itself out to visit friends, take itself for a trail "ride" ... or pop into the feed room.
+A buddy (or herd) and room to interact can address much of that drive, but if the humans don't provide a lifestyle with adequate natural stimulation, it's common for a Fjord to observe how latches work, and then let itself out to visit friends, take itself for a trail "ride" ... or pop into the feed room.

 If you own Fjords, triple latch everything, especially the feed room.
 Just.
 Do.
 It.
 (Most panel gates have both a latch and a safety; we add a heavy chain and a bull snap or boat snap.)

 Also, effective slow feeders give Fjords more time to enjoy what they prefer to do in the first place — eat!
 We use NibbleNets exclusively during the rainy season.
 They are tough enough to stand up to any impatient paw-paw-paw-ers, and there's no small cords to get caught between teeth.
 When it's not too muddy, we also use Equi-Essentials Slow-Feed Hay Balls to change up habitual eating postures.
+Our foals learn to eat from NibbleNets by watching mom.
+We do not use the hay balls when we have foals and weanlings in the herd because their smaller lower jaw is at risk for getting caught in the rigid openings

 Finally, Fjords are probably the breed of horse most likely to untie themselves ... at home, at the trailer, IN the trailer ...